redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-2.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img23.jpg

-Click on the "Item 1" and choose "alphalemon-content-management-system" to assign the page to a link.
+Click on the "Item 1" and choose "redkite-content-management-system" to assign the page to a link.

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img24.jpg

-Now right-click "Item 1", choose "Rename" and type "AlphaLemon CMS".
+Now right-click "Item 1", choose "Rename" and type "RedKite CMS".
 Click the Save button to confirm.

 Moving through pages